 We accept the equivalent of the above from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.

 You must have competence in English language and we normally require Grade C GCSE or an equivalent qualification.
 The most common English Language requirements for international students is IELTS 6.5 (with minimum 6.0 in all four components).

 Middlesex also offers an Intensive Academic English course (Pre-Sessional) that ranges from 5-17 weeks, depending on your level of English.
 Successful completion of this course would meet English language entry requirements.

-Applications for postgraduate study should be made directly to the University using our online postgraduate application form.
+Applications for postgraduate study should be made directly to the University using our online application.

 Non-EU international students can apply using the online form, or use our network of regional offices across the world to assist you with your application.
 To find out more, see further information under support in your country.